mathildejrdn/bmth-arg-wiki.github.io/index.md

 # Welcome to Youtopia

-Welcome to this (currently very small) wiki about BMTH's NexGen ARG.
+Welcome to this (currently small) wiki about BMTH's NexGen ARG.
 This is a work in progress.
 This wiki will focus on objective information as much as possible and indicate whenever something is not confirmed.

 ## Getting started